urakubo/UNI-EM/README.md

 	- tensorflow.python.framework.errors_impl.InternalError: cudaGetDevice() failed.
 Status: CUDA driver version is insufficient for CUDA runtime version
 	- https://www.nvidia.com/Download/index.aspx

 * Caution: FFN model in Tensorflow 1 (TF1) is not identical to TF2.
-The trained model using TF1 cannot be used further training or inference in TF2.
+The trained model using TF1 cannot be used for further training or inference in TF2.

 * In the process of traning, HU sees the following warning, and has not found out how to suppress it.
 I ask someone for help.
 	- WARNING:tensorflow:It seems that global step (tf.train.get_global_step) has not been increased.
 Current value (could be stable): 0 vs previous value: 0.
 You could increase the global step by passing tf.train.get_global_step() to Optimizer.apply_gradients or Optimizer.minimize.